1 Chronicles 26:5

 Ammiel the sixth, Issachar the seventh, and Peullethai the eighth.
 For God had blessed Obed-edom.

-Ammiel the sixth
+Ammiel the sixth,

-Issachar the seventh
+Issachar the seventh,

-Peullethai the eighth
+and Peullethai the eighth.

 Persons / Places / Events